Microsoft-community/Community-website/wiki/backup.md

 If you have OneDrive installed, you can continue with the below steps.
 If not, download it from [here](https://www.microsoft.com/en-us/microsoft-365/onedrive/download) and sign in with your account.

-#### Pros

-- Free.
-- Can be used across multiple devices.

-#### Cons

-- Not fully private.
-- Limited 5GB storage for free.
-You have to purchase additional space.
-- The desktop client doesn't provide options to back up folders other than Desktop, Pictures and Documents.

 #### Sync Files and Folders

 - Click the OneDrive icon in your system tray, that will open a panel.